mimesis-inria/DeepPhysX/docs/source/index.rst

 **DeepPhysX** is mainly designed for :SOFA:`SOFA <>` and :PyTorch:`PyTorch <>` frameworks, but other simulation and AI frameworks can also be used.

+The project is closely linked to the :SSD:`SSD <>` external Python library.

 Let's get started
 -----------------